European shares buoyed by China stimulus hopes

 * ABB estimates will take $100 mln charge against 2016 results

-LONDON, May 29 European equities rose on Tuesday following a stronger showing in Asia, where the spotlight fell on the possibility of further policy stimulus in China, although fears over Spain's banks lent a cautious note.
+LONDON May 29 European equities rose on Tuesday, following a stronger showing in Asia where the spotlight fell on the possibility of further policy stimulus in China, though trade looked set to be cautious given fears over Spain's banks.

-The FTSEurofirst 300 was up 0.6 percent at 989.76 by 0816 GMT, having slipped into negative territory at Monday's close, down 0.1 percent, on worry about the growing cost to Spain's public purse of propping up the country's lenders.
+The FTSEurofirst 300 was up 0.8 percent at 992.30 at 0709 GMT, having slipped into negative territory by the close on Monday, down 0.1 percent, on worry about the growing cost to Spain's public purse of shoring up the country's lenders.

-Mining stocks rose sharply, up 2 percent on optimism about a potential uptick in demand as investors speculated that China, whose biggest export market is crisis-hit Europe, may soon launch a stimulus programme to avoid a sharp slowdown.
+Mining stocks rose sharply, ahead 2 percent, on optimism about a potential uptick in demand as investors speculated that China, whose biggest export market is a Europe mired by the debt crisis, may soon launch a stimulus programme to avoid a sharp slowdown.

 "Eyes have now turned to China where stimulus by the government is apparently imminent," said Lex van Dam, hedge fund manager at Hampstead Capital, which manages $500 million of assets.